enthought/edge-examples/Panel/README.md

 command to see output:

 ```
-$ docker logs edge-example-minimal -f
+$ docker logs edge-panel-example -f
 ```

-(If you've changed the IMAGE constant in ``ci/__main__.py``, replace "edge-example-minimal" above with the new image name).
+(If you've changed the IMAGE constant in ``ci/__main__.py``, replace "edge-panel-example" above with the new image name).

 ## Guidelines for your Dockerfile